 Quality of life at work is essential to attract and retain talent.
 It's also a driver of performance.
 Improving the well-being of our employees at work also means improving the quality of service we provide to our customers.
 SPIE therefore aims to ensure optimal working conditions for its employees.
 In particular, this includes an attractive working environment with creative and friendly spaces, such as at SPIE ICS in Malakoff and Grenoble and SPIE Belgium in Aalter.
 In Belgium, SPIE has been voted Top Employer for the fourteenth year in a row.
 Other subsidiaries, such as SPIE Deutschland & Zentraleuropa and SPIE Oil Gas Services, are also strengthening their employer brand by landing similar prizes.

-in two employees completed at least one training course in 2020.
+employees participated in at least one training course in 2022

-frequency rate of work-related lost-time injuries at SPIE.
+frequency rate of work-related lost-time injuries at SPIE (including acquisitions in 2021)